-There are a growing number of new academic publishers that have chosen open access as their exclusive business model.
+There is a growing number of academic publishers that has chosen open access as their exclusive business model.
 Most publishers, such as Copernicus, PLoS, Biomed, Frontiers, MDPI and PeerJ, have yet to establish a long tradition.
-Publication costs (APCs) are below the market average of EUR 1,500.

-Increasingly, large traditional publishers are also publishing exclusively open access journals alongside their existing subscription-based journals.
-They are Springer, Elsevier, Wiley, Taylor & Francis group, Nature Publishing, SAGE and Oxford University Press
+In addition, more and more large and traditional publishers are publishing journals that are fully open access.
+These titles are operated alongside existing subscriptions.
+Examples are: Springer, Elsevier, Wiley, Taylor & Francis group, Nature Publishing, SAGE and Oxford University Press.

-The Directory of Open Access Books (DOAB) refers to open access books on the websites of the publishers.
-These are peer reviewed books published under an open licence (mostly CC licences), so the books are 'free to read' and 'free to share'.
-January 2017 DOAB contains 6.500 books from 175 publishers.
+The Directory of Open Access Books (DOAB) refers to open access books on publishers' websites.
+These are peer-reviewed books published under an open licence (mostly CC licences), i.e. books that are "free to read" and "free to share".
+By mid-2022, DOAB contains almost 60,000 books from hundreds of publishers.

-Many open access publishers are members of OASPA, the Open Access Scholarly Publishers Association.
+Many open access publishers are united in OASPA, Open Access Scholarly Publishers Association.

 Some entities have attempted to exploit the business model of open access publishing by charging large fees to authors without providing the proper editorial and publishing services associated with more established and legitimate journals.
 Please go to the Quality Issues section to find out how you can identify these so-called predatory journals.

-Negotiations with the major academic publishers about the renewal of the big deals will be conducted in 2015-2018.
+Negotiations with the major academic publishers about the renewal of the big deals are conducted from 2015 onwards.
 The transition to open access will be on the agenda.
-The negotiations are held in close consultation between the VSNU and UKB (the partnership of university libraries and the National Library of the Netherlands).
-Koen Becking (Tilburg University) and Gerard Meijer (Radboud University Nijmegen) have been nominated by the General Board of the VSNU to manage the process.
+The negotiations are held in close consultation between the Organisatin of the Universites of the Netherlands (UNL) and UKB (the partnership of university libraries and the National Library of the Netherlands).

 Dutch National website providing information for academics about the advantages of open access to publicly financed research